horizon02/helloworld/README.md

-# helloworld - Lets try what slack integration is. take 4
+# helloworld - Lets try what slack integration is.